Media Literacy

 StopFakehttps://www.stopfake.org/en/

-A Ukrainian fact‑checking site with up‑to‑date debunks of disinformation, tools for verification, and guides on spotting fakes
+A Ukrainian fact‑checking site with up‑to‑date debunks of disinformation, tools for verification, and guides on spotting fakes.

 FactCheck.orghttps://www.factcheck.org/